Not-Baguette/Love-Rater/README.md

 - Tkinter

 ## Current condition
-Stable build, I don't think there will be any modification needed in the future except if Software rot take hold of it
+Stable build, I don't think there will be any modification needed in the future except if Software rot takes hold of it